mountaincorgi/leaveboard-docker/README.md

 ## Development

-See the 2 `command` lines in the `docker-compose.yml` file.
+See the `volume` and `command` lines in the `docker-compose.yml` file.
 During development, uncomment these lines in order to override the Dockerfiles' `CMD` instructions and enable hot reloading.